bitcoin-sv/bsv-skills-center/guides/sdks/py/examples/EXAMPLE_COMPLEX_TX.md

 ## Change and Fee Computation

 The transaction fee is the difference between the total inputs and total outputs of a transaction.
 Miners collect these fees as a reward for including transactions in a block.
-The amount of the fee paid will determine the quality of service provided my miners, subject to their policies.
+The amount of the fee paid will determine the quality of service provided by miners, subject to their policies.

 If the total value of the inputs exceeds the total value you wish to send (plus the transaction fee), the excess amount is returned to you as "change."
 Change is sent back to a destination controlled by the sender, ensuring that no value is lost.
 When you set the `change` property on an output to `true`, you don't need to define a number of satoshis.
 This is because the library computes the number of satoshis for you, when the `.fee()` method is called.